 Here, we train an ML model to recognize the sentiment based on the words and their order using a sentiment-labelled training set.
 This approach depends largely on the type of algorithm and the quality of the training data used.

-If we look deeper at the stock trading example mentioned above; we take news headlines, and narrow them to lines which mention the particular company that we are interested in (often done by another NLP technique, called Named Entity Recognition) and then gauge the polarity of the sentiment in the text.
+Let’s look again at the stock trading example mentioned above.
+We take news headlines, and narrow them to lines which mention the particular company that we are interested in (often done by another NLP technique, called Named Entity Recognition) and then gauge the polarity of the sentiment in the text.

 One way to make this approach fit other types of problems is to measure polarity across other dimensions.
-For example, you could look at specific emotions.
+You could look at specific emotions.
 How angry was the person when they were writing the text?
 How much fear is conveyed in the text?
-In the example of the Brexit model, a measurement is taken for how likely the person writing a tweet was to vote for one side or the other.

 Advantages of using sentiment analysis